The Courage to Be Free

-The Courage to Be Free: Florida's Blueprint for America's Revival is a non-fiction book by politician Ron DeSantis and published by HarperCollins in 2023.
+The Courage to Be Free: Florida's Blueprint for America's Revival is a non-fiction book authored by Florida governor Ron DeSantis and published by HarperCollins in 2023.
 A self-described memoir, The Courage to Be Free is DeSantis's second book, following Dreams from Our Founding Fathers: First Principles in the Age of Obama (2011).
-The Courage to be Free outlines DeSantis's vision for the United States.
+The Courage to be Free outlines DeSantis's political philosophy and positions.

-DeSantis criticizes the "woke agenda" and the elite, taking issue with public health measures implemented during the COVID-19 pandemic, including school closures during the pandemic.
+DeSantis criticizes what he calls the "woke agenda", "the elite", and public health measures, including school closures during the COVID-19 pandemic.
 He references The Walt Disney Company and the company's response to the Florida Parental Rights in Education Act, devoting an entire chapter to the topic.
-The Courage to Be Free marks a departure from his previous book; whereas Dreams from Our Founding Fathers criticized Barack Obama for executive overreach, DeSantis defends his use of executive powers to counteract "woke" corporations.
+The Courage to Be Free marks a departure from his previous book; whereas Dreams from Our Founding Fathers criticized Barack Obama for executive overreach, DeSantis defends his use of executive powers to counteract corporations he believes adhere to a self-described woke ideology.

 The Courage to Be Free debuted at number one on The New York Times Best Seller list and Amazon's bestsellers list.
-The New York Times critic Jennifer Szalai criticized DeSantis's "bullying sense of superiority" and the book's prose, which was contrasted with DeSantis's admission into Yale University.
-DeSantis's subsequent book tour following the release of the book has been seen as a precursor to a potential bid for president in the 2024 United States presidential election.
+Critics noted DeSantis's aversion to mentioning former president Donald Trump and a reliance on words such as "woke" and "elite".
+DeSantis's subsequent book tour following the release of the book was seen by political commentators as a precursor to his presidential campaign in the 2024 United States presidential election.